grokible/sails-tutorial-1/TUTORIALS/TUTORIAL01.md

 ## Creating the first model and controller

 Sails comes with some rudimentary generator plugins, which can be executed from the CLI.
-We'll create a user model and controller to implement the CRUD ReST methods.
+We'll create a user model and controller to implement the CRUD REST methods.

 ```ShellSession
 # We must be in the top-level-directory for the project to execute generator commands